garysheng/faithwalk-os/poems/to-my-nation-of-fire.md

 Not limited by language,
 Not contained by countries.
 You are MY nation,
-Burning with fervent fire,
+Burning with holy fire,
 The glory of the Lord God resting upon you.

-I have filled you with the fullness of God,
+I have filled you with the fullness of my Father,
-Love past knowledge flowing through your veins.
+Love beyond any knowledge flowing through your veins.
 When you decide to meet with Me,
 Nothing can stop you—
 I WILL show up.
 I ALWAYS show up.

-And when I come,
-Oh, when I come!
-Darkness scatters beneath My feet,
-Every enemy—physical and spiritual—
-Must flee in My presence.
-Because in the presence of the Lord
-There is fullness of joy,
-Pleasures forevermore.

-Can you feel the heat?
-That's My glory.
-That's My presence.
-The closer you get, the warmer it becomes.

 I have called you a nation of fire
 Because you burn with My presence.